Updating Horizontal Tidebound

 His head jerked up.
 He had lost himself for a moment.
 What had they asked him?
 Ah, the many above the one.

-“While it may be politically expedient to tell the masses that we are all equal, but she--High Commander Daesah--created our plans, both offensive and defensive against the Khul.
+“While it may be politically expedient to tell the masses that we are all equal, she–High Commander Daesah–created our plans, both offensive and defensive against the Khul.
 She has been more successful than any other High Commander,” Khoth stated.
+“To lose that to the Khul would be dire.”

 She was better than even you, Mother.
 You know this as well as anyone.